JetBrains/compose-multiplatform/tutorials/Window_API/README.md

 ## Window attributes

-Each window has 9 parameters, all of them could be omitted and have default values:
+Each window has following parameters, all of them could be omitted and have default values:

 1. title – window title
 2. size – initial window size